Just to Prove I’m not a Dinosaur …

-So glad the post on blistered paint (and how to stop it) went down well with everyone – thank you for letting us know!
+I’m glad the post on blistered paint (and how to stop it) was useful to you.

 My response was: